 To make matters worse, many manufacturers use cheap metals like nickel to save a few dollars.
 While this might make children’s jewelry more affordable, nickel is a notorious culprit for causing contact dermatitis and allergic reactions.
 A good portion of the population negatively reacts to nickel after repeated exposure.
 Unfortunately, typically after a person develops allergies to nickel, they will continuously be sensitive and will need to avoid skin contact to prevent rashes and breakouts in the future.

 If the metal content isn’t cause for concern, we need to consider that a lot of children’s jewelry contains small pieces that rely on magnets or button batteries.
 While these features make it easier to wear or remove pieces or to light up the darkness with blinking features, these tiny pieces can be deadly if ingested.
-Button batteries cause serious internal burns and magnets have been known to stick together inside a child’s digestive system, both of which requires surgery and can be fatal.
+Button batteries cause serious internal burns and magnets have been known to stick together inside a child’s digestive system, both of which require surgery and can be fatal.

 The Essential Checklist to Safe Children’s Jewelry